rhine3/audiomoth-guide/guide.md

 * The first versions of the AudioMoth firmware use filenames with compact representations of the date and time that the recording started.
 These filenames can be converted to date & time using the instructions in the AudioMoth user manual.
 In contrast, the "last modified" time represents the time in UTC that the file was saved, i.e., the time in UTC when the recording ended.
 More recent firmware saves more easily interpreted filenames.

+* TODO: describe oversampling/gain behavior on different version of firmware (1.2.1)

 ## How many hours will my AudioMoth record?